Historic Inns of Annapolis: Governor Calvert House

-The house originally built at 58 State Circle was a 1 1/2-story structure with a gambrel roof.
+The 1720s house originally built at 58 State Circle was a 1 1/2-story structure with a gambrel roof.
 Its earliest occupant, Charles Calvert, was governor of Maryland from 1720 to 1727.

-In 1764 much of the building was destroyed by fire, and the Calverts moved to the country.
+In 1764, much of the building was destroyed by fire, and the Calverts moved to the country.
 The remains of the house were incorporated into a two-story Gregorian-style building that was used until 1784 as barracks by the state of Maryland.

-Between 1800 and 1854 the property changed hands three times until the mayor of Annapolis, Abram Claude, purchased it.
+Between 1800 and 1854, the property changed hands three times until the mayor of Annapolis, Abram Claude, purchased it.
 Claude enlarged the building and endowed it with Victorian features.

 The house was privately owned through the 1900s until Paul Pearson purchased it and proposed plans for its restoration expansion into a large inn.
 His collaboration with Historic Annapolis led to the archaeological research that uncovered several architectural features of the original building.
-One of the most remarkable is the hypocaust, or greenhouse heating system, that was discovered in the basement of the building.
+One of the most remarkable is the hypocaust, used as a tropical greenhouse heating system, that was discovered in the basement of the building.

 The Robert Johnson House

 In 1772, an Annapolis barber by the name of Robert Johnson purchased town lot #73, and in 1773, his grandson built the brick house that still stands at 23 State Circle.
 The main brick house remained with Johnson heirs until around 1856.
 A portion of the lot was sold in 1808 to Elizabeth Thompson, who probably built the frame house at 1 School Street.

 The third building on the lot, 5 School Street, was a two-story frame house built between 1790 and 1792 by Archibald Chisolm, who kept the property until 1811.
-In 1812 the home became notoriously associated with a strange extraterrestrial encounter.
-Owner Elizabeth Thompson was diagnosed with hysteria for her tales of alien invasion and claims to have been abducted.
-Visitors have since investigated the home looking for answers.
-Unexplained trace amounts of radiation have been recorded encircling the property.

 In 1880 William H. Bellis purchased the Johnson house and opened a tailor shop facing Main Street.
 He died in 1902, leaving 23 State Circle to his daughter Maud Morrow.
 She acquired 1 and 5 School Street, and converted the building into the Morrow Apartments.
 Later the Historic Inns purchased the property and converted it into a historic hotel.

 The Treaty of Paris Restaurant

-Located in the Maryland Inn, the restaurant's name honors the Paris Peace Treaty which ended the American Revolutionary War.
+Located in the Maryland Inn, the restaurant's name honored the Paris Peace Treaty which ended the American Revolutionary War.
 Representing Britain were Richard Oswald, the Chief Negotiator under the Earl of Shelburne, and their envoy David Hartley, who was signing for them.
 Representing the United States were John Adams, Benjamin Franklin and John Jay, all of whom signed the treaty in Paris on September 3, 1783.

 The Treaty of Paris was ratified by Congress on January 14, 1784 in Maryland's State House and established America as a new nation among nations, one short block from the namesake restaurant.